adRise/update-pr-branch/README.md

 Default: true

-The action will skip PRs that have failed checks.
-Please note that if `allow_ongoing_checks` is not set to `true`, the action will skip PRs with ongoing checks.
-This may result in the failure to update PR branches when the action is triggered while checks for those PRs are still in progress.
+The action will skip updating PRs that have failed checks.
+Please note that if `allow_ongoing_checks` is set to `false`, the action will skip updating PRs with ongoing checks.
+This will result in the failure to update PR branches when the action is triggered while checks for those PRs are still in progress.

 ### `allow_ongoing_checks`